Tarjan's strongly connected components algorithm: Stack invariant

+The root of a strongly connected component with respect to a depth first search traversal is the first node in the component visited by the depth first search component.
+The root is therefore the last node in the component that is backtracked out of during the traversal.
+The key idea used in Tarjans algorithm is that a root can also be expressed as a node from which no previously visited node is reachable.

-Nodes are placed on a stack in the order in which they are visited.
-When the depth-first search recursively visits a node v and its descendants, those nodes are not all necessarily popped from the stack when this recursive call returns.
-The crucial invariant property is that a node remains on the stack after it has been visited if and only if there exists a path in the input graph from it to some node earlier on the stack.
-In other words, it means that in the DFS a node would be only removed from the stack after all its connected paths have been traversed.
-When the DFS will backtrack it would remove the nodes on a single path and return to the root in order to start a new path.
+As in standard depth first search, nodes are placed on a stack in the order in which they are visited.
+Unlike in depth-first search, when the depth-first search recursively visits a node v and its descendants, those nodes are not all necessarily popped from the stack when this recursive call returns.
+The crucial invariant property is that a node remains on the stack after it has been visited if and only if there exists a path in the input graph from it to some node earlier on the stack, and nodes are removed when backtracking out of a root.
+In other words, a node is only removed from the DFS stack when all of its connected paths have been traversed.

 At the end of the call that visits v and its descendants, we know whether v itself has a path to any node earlier on the stack.
 If so, the call returns, leaving v on the stack to preserve the invariant.
 If not, then v must be the root of its strongly connected component, which consists of v together with any nodes later on the stack than v (such nodes all have paths back to v but not to any earlier node, because if they had paths to earlier nodes then v would also have paths to earlier nodes which is false).
 The connected component rooted at v is then popped from the stack and returned, again preserving the invariant.